Death in the Brotherhood

-The center boasts more than 300 hands-on exhibits in five themed galleries, plus live demonstrations, a state-of-the-art planetarium and giant-screen theater.
+Grossology: The (Impolite) Science of the Human Body, through Sept.
+7, uses incredible computer graphics and creative displays as guests learn about the good, the bad and the downright ugly about runny noses, body odor and more.
+The center also boasts more than 300 hands-on exhibits in five themed galleries, plus live demonstrations, a state-of-the-art planetarium and giant-screen theater.
 Daily, 9 a.m.-5 p.m.
 Call for admission prices.
 600 E. Washington St., Phoenix, azscience.org, 602-716-2000.

 Children’s Museum of Phoenix

 Focusing on learning through play, the museum offers hands-on, interactive exhibits designed for children from birth to age 10, with an emphasis on early childhood education and school readiness.
-Tu-Su, 9 a.m.-4 p.m. $11 (free, first Friday of month, 5 p.m.-9 p.m.).
+M-Su, 9 a.m.-4 p.m. $11 (free, first Friday of month, 5 p.m.-9 p.m.).
 215 N. Seventh St., Phoenix, childrensmuseumofphoenix.org, 602-253-0501.

 Mini Music Makers